AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 ### Step 2: Update your cloud location accounts

 1. In Adobe Analytics, go to **Components** > **Locations**.

-2. Select the **Location accounts** tab.
+1. Select the **Location accounts** tab.

-3. Find the FTP account you created in Step 4,and select **Edit details**.
+1. Find the FTP account that you created in Step 3 of section, [Prepare to rotate account secrets](#prepare-to-rotate-account-secrets).

+1. Select **Edit details**.

-4. Enter the new account secret and confirm it.
+1. Enter the new account secret and confirm it.

-5. Select **Save**.
+1. Select **Save**.

-Repeat for each account that was reset.
+Repeat this process for each account that was reset.

 ### Step 3: Test your connections